-I am just trying to raise the idea (in a responsible way) that it is not clear that Māori are the primary beneficiaries of having higher than non-Māori rates of immunisation.
+I am just trying to raise the idea (in a responsible way) that it is not clear that

+Māori are the primary beneficiaries of having higher than non-Māori rates of immunisation.
 When the issue is cast (as it typically is) as one of access to medical treatment - I still have trouble understanding how Māori are supposed to be the primary beneficiaries.
 The issue is not one of immunising more Māori kids.
 The issue (especially with regards to empowerment) is one of more Māori being offered immunisations.
 This is the crucial last part of the World Health Organisation view that our Ministry of Health leaves out - the idea of empowering equity groups.
 For example, empowering Māori to make informed decisions about whether they want to participate in immunisation programs, or not.
 Statistics aren't being kept on how many people have made an informed consent decision about whether their child will be immunised or not, however.
 Rather, the statistic that is regarded to be relevant (in the name of equity) is one of actual rates of immunisation.
+These numbers will be different insofar as there may be people who make informed decisions not to immuise their kids, or as people may be forced or coerced to immunise their kids (e.g., by withholding CentreLink payments if they do not immunise their kids).
 The measure does not seem to be one of empowerment, in other words, the measurement appears to be one of compliance.
 And not so much for their own good, but more at their expense.
 To be fair to the Ministry of Health it is the World Health Organisation that requests information on rates of immunisation (rather than rates of informed consent decisions - either way).
 It is the job of the Ministry of Health to look after the interests of its people, however.